asciamanna/iTunesLibraryParser/README.md

 iTunesLibraryParser [![Build status](https://ci.appveyor.com/api/projects/status/tsebsc61mqylaejq?svg=true)](https://ci.appveyor.com/project/asciamanna/ituneslibraryparser)
 ===================
-The iTunesLibrary Parser is implemented in C# using LINQ-To-XML.
+The iTunes Library Parser is implemented in C# utilizing LINQ-To-XML (in memory).
+Given the location of a iTunesMusicLibrary.xml file it parses the PropertyList format, which is defined by the Document Type Declaration (DTD) defined here [http://www.apple.com/DTDs/PropertyList-1.0.dtd](http://www.apple.com/DTDs/PropertyList-1.0.dtd).
+Currently it returns a collection of tracks and collection of playlists.
+More features will be added periodically.

-## Package Access
+## Nuget

 The nuget package is [available here](https://www.nuget.org/packages/iTunesLibraryParser/)

-## Supported
-It currently only parses iTunes Library Track information.
-Given the location of the iTunesMusicLibrary.xml file it parses the PropertyList format, which is defined by the Document Type Declaration (DTD) defined here [http://www.apple.com/DTDs/PropertyList-1.0.dtd](http://www.apple.com/DTDs/PropertyList-1.0.dtd).
-It then returns a collection of C# track objects.

 ## Usage
-This approach stores all of the data in memory so it would not be recommended for huge libraries.
-I have tested it on an iTunes library consisting of 9500 tracks and it performs well.
+`
+var library = new ITunesLibrary(".\iTunesLibrary.xml");

+var tracks = library.Tracks
+// returns all tracks in the iTunes Library

+var playlists = library.Playlists
+// returns all playlists in the iTunes Library
+`

 ## Coming Soon
-The ability to parse playlist information.
+Additional features will be coming soon like filtering tracks by track criteria, returning albums, and returning compilation albums.

 ## Project Dependencies
 NUnit 3.10.1